Can You Receive Disability for Rheumatoid Arthritis?

 • Get on the same page as your doctor.
 It's important to have open and honest discussions with your doctor about your symptoms and limitations—not just for your disability claim, but for your health as well.
 Social Security will be looking at your doctor's treatment notes to see if your documented symptoms and tests match what you claim on your application.

-Applying for Social Security Disability Due to Rheumatoid Arthritis
+Applying for Social Security Disability With RA

 Do You Qualify for Disability in Your State?